catid/WLANOptimizer/README.md

 Presents the OptimizeWLAN() function to optimize WiFi settings for low-latency.

 * This function takes about 1 second to execute.
-* This setting change requires Administrator access.
 * This setting change resets when the app closes.
 * This can only change WiFi adapters with an active connection.

+Note: This setting change DOES NOT require Administrator access.

 This fixes a common issue on Windows laptops where the adapter scans for networks while a connection is active, causing 100+ millisecond delays.